drewjcooper/drewjcooper.github.io/_posts/2019-09-03-misusing-system-random.md

 candidates a coding test to do, usually between the first and second interview.
 The test involves design around caching of a key/value store in a multi-threaded system.
 Part of the test requires generating a random set of keys for exercising the cache.
-I've reviewed submissions from nine candidates so far and, to my surprise, not a single one used `System.Random` correctly.
+I've reviewed submissions from {{ stats.submissions }} candidates so far and, to my surprise, not a single one used `System.Random` correctly.

 I was amazed at how little candidates for a mid to senior-level software development position knew about generating random numbers, much less